Below is a list of various resources on Opportunity Zones.

 The Committee on Small Business Subcommittee on Economic Growth, Tax, and Capital Access hold a hearing on October 17, 2019 titled “Can Opportunity Zones Address Concerns in the Small Business Economy?”
 Click here to watch.

 On November 4, 2019 four Senate Finance Committee members asked the Government Accountability Office (GAO) to study the program “to review its effectiveness in spurring investment in low-income areas compared to other federal incentives, zone designations and program compliance.”
+The first GAO report was released in November 2020 and the second one in November 2021.

 General Resource Pages on OZ